Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 7

 or two sleeping in my dug out.
 He tells me

-at a junction of 2 roads N. of Mal tepe.
+at a junction of 2 roads N. of Mal Tepe.
 It was

 worked out by taking the angle of two shells which

-fell unexploded near the 1st Inf..
+fell unexploded near the 1st Inf.
 Bde H.Q.

 a very likely place.
 Our naval people fired at

-it & the gun hasnt for since.
+it & the gun hasnt fired since.

 our

-Sat may 22.
+Sat May 22.
 The Army stick (as Tyke wd have

-said) has I believe been approved for tomorrow
+said), has I believe been approved for tomorrow.

 Today the fleet anchored in front here